 Insulin is a hormone that regulates your dog's blood sugar levels by helping cells in his body to take the glucose and convert it into energy.

-When your dog has diabetes, his pancreas stops producing insulin (or produces very little) resulting in dangerously high levels of glucose in the blood stream - a serious condition known as hyperglycemia.
+When your dog has diabetes, his pancreas stops producing insulin (or produces very little) resulting in dangerously high levels of glucose in the blood stream - a serious condition known as hyperglycaemia.

 Without insulin, the cells are unable to absorb glucose and turn it into energy.
 Consequently the cells begin to shut down, leading to damage in organs, such as the kidneys, bladder and liver.